Supreme-Ed/brick-breaker-2p/PRODUCT_REQUIREMENTS_DOCUMENT.md

 - Each player controls a paddle at opposite ends of the screen
 - Players must prevent balls from crossing their boundary
 - Players score points by breaking bricks and getting balls past the opponent
-- Game ends when a player reaches 10 points
 - When all bricks are cleared, a new pattern is generated

 ### 3.2 Scoring System